Friday, May 1, 2015

 Capitan Dulce Restaurante & Museum

-At Garrafon Natural Reef Park you will definitely have to use the sidewalks.
+At Garrafon Natural Reef Park, you will definitely have to use the sidewalks.
 The private concrete pathway beneath the rugged cliffs is only accessible by paying the park entrance fee.
-This pathway connects with Punta Sur, the southern most part of the island and coincidentally the most eastern part of Mexico.
-The entrance fee for Punta Sur is only about $2.00 USD and well worth the cost.
+This pathway connects with Punta Sur, the southernmost part of the island, and coincidentally, the most eastern part of Mexico.
+The entrance fee for Punta Sur is only about $2.00 USD and is well worth the cost.

 Beach along eastern side - near Guadalupana